-Mortgages are easy to find, but there’s usually a catch: you can only borrow money to buy a place that already exists.
-But construction loans are different, and they'll fund a new home, garage, or business structure.
-They can even help you renovate and buy land (if you don't already have it).
+Traditional mortgages are easy to find, but there’s usually a catch: You can only borrow money to buy a home that already exists.
+Construction loans differ because they fund everything needed to build a new home, garage, or business structure.
+They can also work when renovating or buying land (if you don't already own the property you need).

 Construction loans are less popular than standard home loans, but they are available from numerous lenders.
-If you’re thinking of building, this page describes the basics of these loans.
-However, every lender handles things differently, so the details will depend on who you work with.
+If you’re thinking of building, learn about the basics, and find out how each lender handles the specifics.

-Loans typically last less than one year, and they are repaid with another "permanent" loan – you’ll get rid of the construction loan once construction is complete.
-Since construction loans have higher (often variable) rates than traditional home loans, you don’t want to keep the loan forever anyway.
-To retire the loan, you’ll get an appraisal and inspection on the completed property and refinance into a more suitable loan.
+Construction loans typically last less than one year, and you usually pay them off with another "permanent" loan.
+The construction loan often ends once construction is complete.
+To retire the loan, you obtain an appraisal and inspection on the completed property and refinance into a more suitable loan.

-There are two ways to get rid of the temporary loan:
+There are two ways to handle the temporary nature of these loans:

-Funds from a construction loan can be used for just about any portion of your project: buying the land, digging a hole, pouring foundation, framing, and finishing.
+You can use funds from a construction loan for almost any stage of your project, including purchasing land, excavation, pouring a foundation, framing, and finishing.
 You can also build garages, basic sheds, and other structures, depending on your lender’s policies.

 As with most loans, don’t count on borrowing 100% of what you need.
-Most lenders require that you put some sort of equity into the deal, and they may require at least 20% down.
-You can, of course, bring money to the table, but if you already own land you can use the property as collateral instead of cash.
+Most lenders require that you put some equity into the deal, and they may require at least 20% down.
+You can, of course, bring money to the table.
+But if you already own land, you can potentially use the property as collateral instead of cash.

 A Solid Plan

-To get a construction loan, you’ll need to qualify, just like with any other loan.
-That means you need good credit and favorable ratios (debt to income and loan-to-value).
+To receive a construction loan, you’ll need to qualify, just like with any other loan.
+That means you need good credit and favorable ratios (debt-to-income and loan-to-value).
 A down payment of 20% is preferable as well, although there are exceptions to this.
 Proof of consistent income is also important.

-What if you want to do all of the building work yourself?
-That makes things even more difficult.
-Banks are hesitant to work with owner-builders – they’re afraid there’s a better chance that the project will head off-course.
-Unless you’re a full-time professional contractor with years of experience, you’ll probably have to hire somebody else.
+What if you want to do all of the building yourself?
+Unfortunately, that makes things even more difficult.
+Banks are hesitant to work with owner-builders.
+Banks fear that non-professionals have a better chance for delays and problems.
+Unless you’re a full-time professional contractor with years of experience, you’ll probably have to hire someone else.